sadhammydeen/UYIR_MEI/server/README.md

 # To view the API logs of Chatbot

-TO view basic GET/POST logs and edit the chatbot
+To view basic GET/POST logs and edit the chatbot

 ## Prerequisites